Summer Anthropology Field School in Quintana Roo!

 The OIED Program Development Fee will be placed on students’ accounts upon acceptance by the Education Abroad Office.
 The fee payment confirms your spot and is non-refundable.

 1Students will fly to Cancun on the same flight.
-Once the program has reached its minimum number students will be charged the cost of the airfare to their Appalachian Student account.
 The final flight cost will be determined once the tickets are purchased.

-2Essential living expenses includes but is not limited to: toiletries, cell phone, emergency funds, laundry, etc.
+3Personal expenses includes but is not limited to: toiletries, cell phone, emergency funds, laundry, clothing, utilities, local transportation, basic travel and entertainment, etc.

 Please note that non-billable costs are estimates only and will be affected by personal spending habits, currency fluctuations, etc. Prices listed in USD unless otherwise noted.